Latest on the spread of coronavirus around the world

 - Brazilian retail, transport and manufacturing were hammered, and the government stopped accepting Venezuelan refugees at the border.

+- Venezuelan utilities have hiked fees and the government plans to raise taxes as the economy deteriorates further due to the spread.

+- Nicaragua and El Salvador have reported their first cases, and Mexico its first death.

-ASIA - New imported coronavirus infections hit a record of 21 in the Chinese capital of Beijing, data showed on Thursday, piling pressure on authorities to screen out infected passengers and isolate suspected cases.
+ASIA - New imported infections hit a record of 21 in the Chinese capital of Beijing, data showed on Thursday, piling pressure on authorities to screen out infected passengers.
 But there were no new domestic transmissions for the first day since the virus took hold late last year in Wuhan, capital of the central province of Hubei.

-- The total number of confirmed cases in mainland China stood at at 80,928 on Wednesday, with the overall death toll at 3,245.

-- Indonesia needs to widen its testing, President Joko Widodo said on Thursday, following the country’s biggest daily jump of 55 infections on Wednesday to a total of 227 cases.
+- India banned incoming international flights on Thursday, restricted public gatherings and blocked roads to Kashmir after the region reported its first infection.

+- Indonesia likely has far higher numbers of cases than reported due to limited testing and needs to consider tougher measures like lockdowns, the Red Cross told Reuters.

 - Vietnam’s capital, Hanoi, advised its residents to self-isolate at home until at least the end of March.
 The country has confirmed 76 cases, 10 of which emerged on Wednesday.- Australia said on Thursday all non-citizens and non-residents would be banned from entering the country from Friday evening.
 The country has recorded around 600 infections and six deaths.- New Zealand closed its borders to all foreigners from midnight on Thursday.